 - December to February is chilly (around 40-50°F/5-10°C), but the crowds are much thinner and travel is cheaper (except for New Year’s).
 Christmas is surprisingly a big deal, and you’ll see shops and courtyards decked out with light displays.
 Late February is also plum blossom season, a lovely alternative to its more famous cherry blossom sister.

 - March to May sees warmer temps (starting at 50°F/10°C and nearing 70°F/20°C) and beautiful cherry blossom trees.
-The peak hanami (cherry blossom viewing) season for Tokyo changes each year, but is usually around mid to late April.
+The peak hanami (cherry blossom viewing) season for Tokyo changes each year, but is usually around mid April.

 - June to August is best avoided.
-It’s peak travel season, and the weather is hot and humid.
+It’s peak domestic travel season, and the weather is hot and humid.
 It’s also the time of the rainy and typhoon season.
 However, there are summer festivals and fireworks to take your mind off the heat.

 - September is a good time to visit Tokyo, as the humidity and crowds of summer dissipate.
 You’ll get shoulder season prices and shorter queues, as well as a few autumn festivals.

 - October and November are all about festivals, vibrant red maples, and decent weather.
 Visiting Japan in October means lighter crowds and cheaper accommodation.
 But if you want to catch peak fall foliage in Tokyo, plan your trip for early to mid-November.